Compactors

 Compactors are capable of handling diverse waste types such as:

-- Plastic and cardboard
+- Cardboard and cardboard boxes.

-Specialized compactors cater to specific waste types, ensuring efficient compaction and disposal.
+Specialised compactors cater to specific waste types, ensuring efficient compaction and disposal.

 How much waste can a compactor handle?